PolaricServer/docs/docs/source/dbplugin.rst

 Configuration
 -------------

-The plugin will put a config file database.ini in /etc/polaric-aprsd/config.d Edit it to suit your needs.
+The plugin will put a config file *'database.ini*' in *'/etc/polaric-aprsd/config.d'* Edit it to suit your needs.
 The default file contains explanations for the settings.
+Here you can:

+* Define what APRS updates are saved in the database (based on channel and/or source-callsign
+* Define how long this data is stored.
+* It is also possible to set shorter lifetimes for some packets or reports (based on SQL subexpressions).

+Url and login for PostgreSQL database is defined here but you will probably not need to change that.
+The DbSync stuff (CRDT synchronisation between server instances) is still experimental.
+If you would like to do something here, don't hesitate to contact me.